-Heel padding cannot get in the way of your foot doing what it’s supposed to while you are running, passing, or striking a ball.
+Heel padding cannot get in the way of your foot doing what it’s supposed to while running, passing, or striking a ball.

-The best cleats out there specifically for Severs aren’t ever going to get in the way of your performance while still offering top-notch protection and comfort.
+The best cleats out there specifically for Severs will never get in the way of your performance while still offering top-notch protection and comfort.

-The difference proper fitment have for soccer players with Severs Disease?
+Does the difference does proper fitment have for soccer players with Severs Disease?

 Proper fitment is at least 50% of getting your hands on the best cleats for Severs disease players.

-Sure, you’re going to want to focus on cleats that have obviously been designed with heel support in mind.
-That’s a big part of this – that’s the whole reason why I put together this detailed guide!
+You’ll want to focus on cleats designed with heel support in mind.
+That’s a big part of this – I put together this detailed guide!

 But you also want to be sure that your cleats fit like a second skin.
-They need to be tight but not too tight, they need to be supportive but not constricting, and they need to offer extra padding in the backend without altering your footfall or your foot dexterity.
+They need to be tight but not too tight, be supportive but not constricting, and offer extra padding in the backend without altering your footfall or your foot dexterity.

-Now that we’ve covered those basics, let’s dig a little deeper into tracking down the best soccer for Severs disease athletes right now.
+Now that we’ve covered those basics let’s dig deeper into tracking down the best soccer for Severs disease athletes.